JesseAldridge/worktree/README.txt

   (I think you have to have the cursor on the top line of text for this to work.)
   I then do (Cmd K, Cmd 2) and so forth to unfold as needed.
 I keep worktree.txt in my Dropbox so I always have a backup.
+I have a symlink called `wt` to worktree.py in my path, so I can just run `wt` in my terminal to regenerate the metadata.